doivglser/mindevenviro-windows/README.md

 * You may need to reboot.

-* After this setting, enter, in the Microsoft Store, linux, choose debian and install it.
+* After this setting, enter, in the Microsoft Store, "linux", choose "debian" and install it.

 * Run the Debian app, and type in the command line: "sudo apt-get -y -f --fix-missing install git".

+* do: "cd /mnt/c/Users/$USER/Documents/"

-* do: cd /mnt/c/Users/$USER/Documents/ ($USER is your User-Name in Windows and you must run your Windows as administrator.)
+* $USER is your User-Name in Windows and you must run your Windows as administrator.

 * do: "pwd" you should be in "/mnt/c/Users/$USER/Documents/"